probsonline/pathsInMap/README.md

     * Should we return two lists; one towards pacific and the other towards atlantic
     * Do the descending points need to be ordered in a specific way (like does it need to form a path)
     * The points don't need to along the shortest path
+    * going diagonally also makes writing test cases much more difficult.
+So restricting to 4 directional movement only